tinashekupfuwa/react-scss-bolierplate/README.md

-# react-scss-boilerplate
+# Welcome to the react-scss-boilerplate

-Please feel free to use this boilerplate.
+Please feel free to use this boilerplate and modify.

 ## Available Scripts